TMJP-E/TMJP-E/README.md

 <p>
 My name is Joshua Tellez, I've always been fascinated by mathematics, computers and science in general.
 I firmly believe the grandiose purpose of humanity is to invent and discover.
 </br></br>
-I'm always open for collaborative support on different projects, if the people got what it takes, I'm always up for a challenge and prepared to learn.
+I'm always open for collaborative support on different projects, if the people got what it takes, I'm up for a challenge and prepared to learn.
 </br>
 "No one has more resilience, or matches my practical tactical brilliance"
 </br></br>